 Brunswick Exploration retains a ROFR on Osisko GP's 10% ownership.
 Furthermore, Osisko GP is not expected to fund its pro-rata share of the exploration budget until the construction of a mine.

-Exploration advancements at the James Bay Lithium Project
+Exploration advancements in the James Bay Region